anth0nycodes/observatory/CONTRIBUTING.md

 # <img src="./.github/assets/tcc-logo.svg" width="70" align="center" /> Contributing to Observatory

 Thank you for your interest in contributing to Observatory!
 We're excited to have you here.
-Observatory is an AI agent observability platform that provides OpenTelemetry integration and visualization tools for monitoring Vercel AI SDK usage.
+Observatory is an AI agent observability platform.

 This document provides guidelines and instructions for contributing to the project.
 By participating, you agree to uphold our community standards and make this a welcoming environment for everyone.